uyar/postinst/README.md

   of a `/etc/apt/trusted.gpg.d` entry.
-  Both of these keys can be suffixed with the release name (as in `repo.jammy` or `key.jammy`) in order to restrain the use of that repo that that release.
+  Both of these keys can be suffixed with the release name (as in `repo.jammy` or `key.jammy`) in order to restrain the use of that repo to that release.
   The file names for the sources and key entries will be generated using the package/section name.